Coronavirus: Germany to use new antibody-based drug | DW | 24.01.2021

 Germany has extended its nationwide lockdown until February 14, despite increasing calls for some measures to be eased.
 Epidemiologists in the country have said the debate is premature.

-Germany has recorded 2,144,351 coronavirus cases with 52,097 deaths, according to the latest data from the Johns Hopkins University.
+Germany has recorded 2,134,936 coronavirus cases with 51,870 deaths, according to the latest data from the Robert Koch Institute (RKI) for infectious diseases.

 Spahn acknowledged that Germany should have taken tougher measures as early as October when infection rates were lower.